roytseng-tw/Detectron.pytorch/README.md

 - `SOLVER.LR_POLICY: steps_with_decay` is supported.
 - Training warm up in [Accurate, Large Minibatch SGD: Training ImageNet in 1 Hour](https://arxiv.org/abs/1706.02677) is supported.

-In `train_net.py` some config options have no effects and worth noticing:
+(Deprecated) In `train_net.py` some config options have no effects and worth noticing:

  - `SOLVER.LR_POLICY`, `SOLVER.MAX_ITER`, `SOLVER.STEPS`,`SOLVER.LRS`:
   For now, the training policy is controlled by these command line arguments: